 Below is a playbook for addressing this question over the short-term, mid-term and long-term.

 The playbook focuses on taking advantage of your current MMM program to address the current COVID-19 situation, while building a Unified Marketing Measurement and Optimization capability.

-Immediate (present): Enhanced MMM, adaptive to COVID-19
+Immediate (present): Enhanced Marketing Mix Modeling, adaptive to COVID-19

 - Engage in “Smart” scenario planning – Optimization and simulation scenarios should always be created through a combination of predictive analytics and the right mix of business knowledge and consensus on external factors.
 Across most advertisers, while the ratio of effectiveness of some marketing tactics has remained constant, there are other tactics that can’t be used or must be used differently.
 By applying “smart constraints” and assumptions related to both marketing and non-marketing factors, executives are finding MMM to be a powerful capability during this time period.